Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * `AWS::Lambda::Alias`
 * Use the UpdateReplacePolicy attribute to retain or (in some cases) backup the existing physical instance of a resource when it is replaced during a stack update operation

+#### Custom Resources

+> Custom resources enable you to write custom provisioning logic in templates that AWS CloudFormation runs anytime you create, update (if you changed the custom resource), or delete stacks

+* By creating a custom resource backed by an AWS Lambda function, you have the flexibility to define and orchestrate multiple AWS services as a single resource within your CloudFormation stack.
+* The custom Lambda function can handle the logic for creating and deleting the resources across multiple services in the desired order and configuration.

 #### Deploying CloudFormation templates

 * Manual way: